Incremental Graph Computation: Anchored Vertex Tracking in Dynamic Social Networks: Introduction

-\begin{myExmp} Figure~\ref{fig:Motivation} presents an evolving social network with 17 members and their relationships.
-The amount of a member's neighbor in the network reflects his willingness to engage in the network.
-If one member has many friends, the member would be the core members and willing to remain engaged in the network.
-According to the above engagement model, if we motivate (anchored) users $\{u_7, u_{10}\}$ to keep engaged in the network at the timestamp $t=1$, then the number of $k$-core members would increase from 5 (lavender) to 12 (gray) where $k$ is 3.
-With the evolution of the network, at the timestamp $t=2$, a new relationship between users $u_2$ and $u_5$ is established (black dotted line) while the relationship of users $u_2$ and $u_{11}$ is broken (white dotted line).
-Under this situation, the number of 3-core members would increase from 5 to 14 if we anchor users $\{u_7, u_{15}\}$.
-However, if we keep users $\{u_7,u_{10}\}$ engaged in the network, the $3$-core members would only increase to $11$.
-Similarly, if users $\{u_1, u_{12}\}$ are anchored at timestamp $t = T$, there are 8 users that will become the 3-core members, but no new members will add into $3$-core while anchoring $\{u_7, u_{10}\}$.
-From the above procedure, it can be seen that the optimal anchored vertices selection may vary in each timestamp of an evolving network.
-Thus, it is critical to track the optimal anchored vertices at each timestamp. \end{myExmp}
+\begin{myExmp} \TT{Figure~\ref{fig:Motivation} presents a reading hobby community with 17 users and their friend relationships over two continuous periods.
+The number of a user's friends in the network reflects his willingness to engage.
+If one user has many friends (neighbors), the user would be willing to remain engaged in the community.
+Moreover, if a user leaves the community, it will weaken their friends' willingness to remain engaged in the community.
+According to the above engagement model with number of friends $k = 3$ (e.g., a user keep engaged in the group iff at least $3$ of his/her friends remaining engaged in the same community), $3$-core of the network at timestamp $t=1$ would be $\{u_8, u_9, u_{12},u_{14},u_{16}\}$ (covered by gray color).
+If we motivate users $\{u_7, u_{10}\}$ (e.g., red icons with friends less than 3) to keep engaged in the network at the timestamp $t=1$, then the users $\{u_2,u_3,u_5,u_6,u_{11}\}$ will remain engaged in the community because they have three friends in the reading hobby community now.
+Therefore, the number of $3$-core users would increase from 5 (gray) to 12 (gray \& blue).
+With the evolution of the network, at the timestamp $t=2$, a new relationship between users $u_2$ and $u_5$ is established (purple dotted line) while the relationship of users $u_2$ and $u_{11}$ is broken (white dotted line).
+Under this situation, the number of 3-core users will increase from $5$ to $14$ if we persuade users $\{u_7, u_{15}\}$ to keep the engagement in the community; However, the $3$-core users would only increase to $11$ once we motivate users $\{u_7,u_{10}\}$ to keep engaged.
+Therefore, the optimal users (called ``anchor") we selected to keep engaging may vary in different timestamps while the network evolves. } \end{myExmp}

-\textbf{Challenges.} Considering the dynamic change of social networks and the scale of network data, it is infeasible to directly use the existing methods ~\cite{DBLP:journals/siamdm/BhawalkarKLRS15, DBLP:conf/aaai/ChitnisFG13, DBLP:journals/pvldb/ZhangZZQL17,DBLP:conf/sdm/LaishramSEPS20} and compute the anchored user set for every timestamp.
+\textbf{Challenges.} Considering the dynamic change of social networks and the scale of network data, it is infeasible to directly use the existing methods ~\cite{DBLP:journals/siamdm/BhawalkarKLRS15, DBLP:conf/aaai/ChitnisFG13, DBLP:journals/pvldb/ZhangZZQL17,DBLP:conf/sdm/LaishramSEPS20} \TT{of the anchored $k$-core problem} to compute the anchored user set for every timestamp.
 We prove that the AVT problem is NP-hard.
 To the best of our knowledge, there is no existing work to solve the AVT problem, particularly when the number of timestamps is large.

 To conquer the above challenges, we first develop a Greedy algorithm by extending the previous anchored $k$-core study in the static graph~\cite{DBLP:conf/icalp/BhawalkarKLRS12,DBLP:journals/pvldb/ZhangZZQL17}.
 However, the Greedy algorithm is expensive for large-scale social network data.
 Therefore, we optimize the Greedy algorithm in two aspects: (1) reducing the number of potential anchored vertices; and (2) accelerating computation of followers.
 To further improve the efficiency, we also design an incremental algorithm by utilizing the smoothness of the network structure's evolution.